Gerard Wallop, 9th Earl of Portsmouth: Right-wing groups

 In the Quarterly Gazette of the English Array for April 1938, Lymington praised the Anschluss and wrote "we must do what we can to save our country from being forced into a war which would mark the end of white civilisation".
 He edited New Pioneer magazine from 1938 to 1940, collaborating with John Warburton Beckett and A. K. Chesterton.
 The gathering European war saw him found the British Council Against European Commitments in 1938, with William Joyce.
 Lymington founded the British Council Against European Commitments during the Sudetenland crisis which pushed the United Kingdom to the brink of war with the Reich.
 In his pamphlet published in September 1938 Should Britain Fight?
 The British Position and Some Facts on the Sudeten Problem, Lymington wrote: "war between ourselves and Germany, with a final victory for ourselves, can only mean Bolshevism in both countries, and the loss of everything for which both countries stand, apart from political creeds".
 Lymington's pro-German speeches during the Sudetenland crisis were considered so violent at a cabinet meeting on 13 September 1938 the Home Secretary, Sir John Simon, was asked to "restrain him from calling public meetings against going to war for Czechoslovakia".
 In the October 1938 edition of Quarterly Gazette, Lymington wrote: "Few stopped to think that such a war would benefit no one, but the Jews and the international communists...
 The fault did not lie with those whose standards were so warped that they believed alliance with the Czechs and the Bolsheviks against a regenerate Germany was right, but with us who have so far failed to carry regenerate values through the country".

 In April 1939, Lymington complained that the German violation of the Munich Agreement in occupying the Czech part of Czecho-Slovakia on 15 March 1939 had greatly damaged the image of the Reich in Britain, but called for "Anglo-German understanding" which was "essential to the future of European civilisation".
-During the Danzig crisis, Lymington wrote in The New Pioneer "whoever won the battles in an European war, it would be a victory only for the Jews and Bolsheviks".
+During the Danzig crisis, Lymington wrote in The New Pioneer "whoever won the battles in a European war, it would be a victory only for the Jews and Bolsheviks".
 The marked pro-German tenor to The New Pioneer to accusations that the journal was pro-Nazi, leading to Lymington to write response in July 1939 that "war with Germany would mean the end of our white civilisatin as we know it".
 Lymington blamed the entire British Jewish community for having pushed Britain to the brink of war with Germany in the Danzig crisis, writing that British Jews wanted a war with Germany in "revenge" for the Nazi persecution of the German Jewish community.
 Lymington wrote that there much that was "good" about Nazi Germany and that Britain had "the sense of common blood, common interests and ancient traditions" with the Reich.